A Guide to Attending a Winston-Salem Dash Game

 New this season, the Sunday Funday 4-Pack offers a family-friendly deal that covers all the bases: four tickets, four hot dogs, four bags of chips, and four drinks—all for $60.
 And as always, kids 13 and under can run the bases after every Sunday game.

-Theme Nights to Know
+Theme Nights You Need to Know

 The Dash are serving up dozens of themed games this season, each packed with creative giveaways, on-field fun, and costumed characters.
 A few standouts include Glow-in-the-Dark Golf Night (May 9), where fans can tee off on a glowing mini golf course; Bluey™ at the Ballpark (June 22), featuring characters from the hit Disney show; and Harry Potter Night (Aug.
 23), with wizarding activities and a Hogwarts House scarf giveaway.
 You can find the complete lineup of theme nights here.